susiejojo/CNN_projects/Face_recognition/README.md

 ## Model used

-We have used a pre-trained model with a total of 3743280 parameters that inputs (96 x 96) RGB images and outputs a 128-dimensional encoding.
-This pre-trained model has been compiled with Adam optimizer and optimises the Triplet Loss function.
+We have used a pre-defined model with a total of 3743280 parameters that inputs (96 x 96) RGB images and outputs a 128-dimensional encoding.
+This pre-trained model has been compiled with Adam optimizer and optimises the Triplet Loss function during training.